-At Button Lane we teach English (including phonics), Mathematics, Religious Education, Physical Education, PSHE, Music and Spanish as discrete subjects however, cross-curricular links are made where possible.
+English (including phonics), Mathematics, Religious Education, Physical Education, PSHE, Music and Spanish are taught as discrete subjects however, cross-curricular links are made where possible.
 The remainder of the curriculum is taught through a thematic approach using the Cornerstones Curriculum.

 The Cornerstones Curriculum is based on a four-stage philosophy:

 A successful curriculum is built on inspirational learning activities, high-quality teaching and a classroom environment that allows children to learn in a way that motivates and interests them.

-This document explains more about Our Creative Curriculum
+You can read more about our creative curriculum here: Our Creative Curriculum

 At the ‘Engage’ stage, children:

 - gain memorable first-hand experiences, such as going on a visit or inviting a special visitor into school

 - get an exciting introduction to a topic or theme